CodingWithJiro/freecodecamp-css-page-of-playing-cards/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-page-of-playing-cards&left_text=repo%20views)

-## ℹ️ A Poker Club Site Displaying a Set of Playing Cards
+## A Poker Club Site Displaying a Set of Playing Cards

 ![Screenshot of the project](./screenshot.png)

 A simple yet detailed web page that displays a full set of spade playing cards using semantic HTML and custom CSS styling.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 This project recreates a page of playing cards using only HTML and CSS.
 Each card contains three distinct sections: a top-left label, a center symbol display, and a bottom-right label rotated to reflect a real deck layout.